linrongbin16/lin.vim/README.md

 #### Buffers/Tabs

-Buffers/tabs is supported by [vim-buffet](https://github.com/bagrat/vim-buffet)(switched to [barbar.nvim](https://github.com/romgrk/barbar.nvim) on Neovim 0.5+), you could switch/close them by key mappings:
+Buffers/tabs is supported by [vim-buffet](https://github.com/bagrat/vim-buffet)(switched to [barbar.nvim](https://github.com/romgrk/barbar.nvim) on neovim 0.5+), you could switch/close them by key mappings:

 - `<leader><tab>`/`<A-Right>`(`<D-Right>`)/`<A-.>`(`<D-.>`) 🄽 - go to next buffer on the right.
 - `<leader><s-tab>`/`<A-Left>`(`<D-Left>`)/`<A-,>`(`<D-,>`) 🄽 - go to previous buffer on the left(Notice some terminal/GUI could eat **_Alt+,_** **_Alt+._** or **_Command+,_** **_Command+._**).